Red Cross plans classes this month in first aid and CPR

 North Arundel Hospital is offering the following services:

-Today and tomorrow, beginning and intermediate yoga, Pilates, and Pilates I are being offered.
+Monday, Jan.
+11 and Jan.
+12, beginning and intermediate yoga, Pilates, and Pilates I are being offered.
 Prior experience necessary for intermediate yoga and Pilates I. Cost: $30.
-Registration is required: 410-787-4367.
+Registration required.
+410-787-4367.